UPDATE 1-Apple working with Hertz to test self-driving technology - BBG

 (Adds Hertz response)

-June 26 Apple Inc is leasing a small fleet of cars from rental company Hertz Global Holdings Inc to test self-driving technology, Bloomberg reported on Monday.
+June 26 (Reuters) - Apple Inc is leasing a small fleet of cars from rental company Hertz Global Holdings Inc to test self-driving technology, Bloomberg reported on Monday.

 Hertz shares were up 13.5 percent at $10.82, while shares of Apple were slightly down.